 Each party is responsible for their own internal costs and expenses to support the trial, while the Company will be responsible for all third party costs of conducting the trial.
 Merck is responsible for manufacturing and supplying the Merck Compound.
+The Company is responsible for manufacturing and supplying the Advaxis Compound.
 The Company is the sponsor of the trial and hold the IND related to the trial.